dmgbuild/dmgbuild/docs/settings.rst

    For disk images you intend to distribute over the Internet, you should probably stick to 'UDZO' and 'UDBZ'.

+.. py:data:: filesystem

+   Specifies the filesystem for the output disk image.
+Must be either 'HFS+' (the default) or 'APFS' (macOS 10.13+ only).

 .. py:data:: size